We Will Rock You (musical): Music

+For the 2023 West End production, "The Show Must Go On" followed "Ogre Battle" at the end of Act One, with "Play the Game" still cut.
+"Don't Stop Me Now" was initially a duet between Killer Queen and Scaramouche, but later sung by Killer Queen on her own.
+"Radio Ga Ga" was not played as a reprise during "One Vision" in Act Two.
+"Hammer to Fall" was moved to after "Seven Seas of Rhye".
+"Bicycle Race" was extended, the lead vocal being performed by Pop.

 Recordings

 A cast recording of the original London production was released in November 2002.
 Not all songs in the show were included in the album, the omitted tracks have been marked* in the above list.
 In August 2003, the London cast recording was given an Australian edition re-release, containing a bonus track of the original Australian Killer Queen, Annie Crummer, singing a studio version of "Another One Bites the Dust".

-In 2004, Kerry Ellis, who was the original Meat in the London production, worked with Brian May to record an instrumental studio version of "No One but You (Only the Good Die Young)".
+In 2004, Kerry Ellis, who was the original Meat in the London production, worked with Brian May to record an instrumental studio version of "No One But You (Only the Good Die Young)".
 This version is available through the official Queen website and in Ellis' limited-release CD single titled Wicked in Rock.

 A Madrid cast recording was released in 2004.
-The recording includes a bonus second disc containing an extended Spanish-translated studio version of "No-One But You" ("Solo Por Ti") sung by the original Meat, Eva María Cortés, and video clips of the original Madrid production.
+The recording includes a bonus second disc containing an extended Spanish-translated studio version of "No One But You" ("Solo Por Ti") sung by the original Meat, Eva María Cortés, and video clips of the original Madrid production.

 A Cologne cast recording was released in 2005.
 It is the only We Will Rock You cast recording to contain "Fat Bottomed Girls".

-In 2012, a 10th Anniversary Edition of the London Cast Recording was issued, comprising the original cast recording album, along with a CD with bonus material.
+In 2012, a 10th Anniversary Edition of the London Cast Recording was issued, comprising the original cast recording album, along with a CD containing bonus material.